 How to choose paint colors?
 That is one of the most difficult questions in home decor!
 Colors can look different in each space under various lighting.
 If they have undertones, that makes it even harder!
 To make it easy, I specifically choose paints without significant undertones.
 Here are some of the best neutral paint colors for inside or outside the home.

 So what do mean by neutral paint colors?
-This means colors that do not read specifically warm (reddish pink undertones) or cool (blue or purple undertones).
+Without getting all technical, all colors have undertones to them.
+Some are more warm (with reds and pinks) and some are more cool (with greens and blues).
 Like me, you may have learned this hard way!

 Color is one of the 7 Interior Design Elements so it’s important to choose wisely!